GSA/digitalgov.gov/content/posts/2020/01/2020-01-08-a-look-at-new-gsagov.md

 ### Tip from Dan Willams, USWDS Product Lead

-Know your team structure and resources.
-If you have a well-equipped implementation team, you can start from USWDS defaults, then customize.
-If you have fewer resources or a smaller, more limited team, you can lean on defaults and templates, or use existing systems like [Federalist](https://federalist.18f.gov/documentation/) or pre-built Drupal themes.
-It’s great when an agency-level team can develop templates and resources that smaller teams can apply with a minimum of effort.
+"Know your team structure and resources.
+If you have a well-equipped implementation team, you can start from USWDS defaults, then customize."

+"If you have fewer resources or a smaller, more limited team, you can lean on defaults and templates, or use existing systems like [Federalist](https://federalist.18f.gov/documentation/) or pre-built Drupal themes."
+"It’s great when an agency-level team can develop templates and resources that smaller teams can apply with a minimum of effort.

+:bulb:_Learn more about getting started with the [U.S. Web Design System](https://designsystem.digital.gov/) (USWDS) and how to join the community at [https://designsystem.digital.gov](https://designsystem.digital.gov/)_